reenadaniel/SentimentAnalysis-Homework7/Readme.md

 The tools included the following: tweepy, pandas, matplotlib, seaborn, textblob, and VADER.

-The final Jupyter notebook:
+The final Jupyter notebook contains:

-* Pulled last 100 tweets from each outlet.
+* The last 100 tweets from each outlet.
-* Performed a sentiment analysis with the compound, positive, neutral, and negative scoring for each tweet.
+* A sentiment analysis with the compound, positive, neutral, and negative scoring for each tweet.
-* Pulled into a DataFrame the tweet's source acount, its text, its date, and its compound, positive, neutral, and negative sentiment scores.
+* A DataFrame with the tweet's source acount, its text, its date, and its compound, positive, neutral, and negative sentiment scores.
-* Exported the data in the DataFrame into a CSV file.
+* The data in the DataFrame exported into a CSV file.
 * Saved PNG images for each plot.

-As final considerations:
+The application included the following:

-* Used the Matplotlib and Seaborn libraries.
+* Matplotlib and Seaborn libraries.
-* Included a written description of three observable trends based on the data.
+* A written description of three observable trends based on the data.
-* Included proper labeling of your plots, including plot titles (with date of analysis) and axes labels.
+* Proper labeling of the plots, including plot titles (with date of analysis) and axes labels.